Wedjat98/WindowsServerFirewallPortManagerShell/README.md

 ### Permission Requirements
 - Must run PowerShell as **Administrator**
 - Ensure you have permission to modify Windows Firewall
+- WSL2 must be installed for port forwarding

 ### Security Recommendations
 - Only open necessary ports
 - Regularly review firewall rules
 - Test in a test environment before production use
+- Be cautious with port forwarding to WSL

 ### Network Configuration
 - Rules created by the script apply to all network profiles (Domain, Private, Public)
 - To modify scope, edit the `$ruleProfiles` variable in the script
+- Port forwarding requires WSL2 to be running

 ## 🐛 Troubleshooting